 For any printed circuit, you’re going to want the best PCB design software.
 Something capable not only of strong schematic capture and Circuit Boards footprints, but also easy to navigate netlist and component library information, component placement that works with you, and a user interface that doesn’t leave you looking for a new tutorial on how to learn how to use it every day.

 An excellent CAD suite doesn’t limit you to building circuit diagrams and arranging components.
 Sharing information across your organization gives every team member access to the same information through standardized documentation Free software does not include collaborative features, forcing you to use external programs and ad-hoc management practices that create the potential for errors and expensive redesigns.

 - You can easily collaborate across design teams when your design software generates documentation in a consistent, standardized format.

 - Sharing consistent information across design teams streamlines collaboration and eases the pains of releasing and manufacturing your next device.

 - When you need to reuse your designs, integrated design software has hierarchical tools for keeping track of design variants and their dependencies.Learn more about synchronizing variants of your designs.

 3D design release in Altium Designer

 When you need support for your free design software, you’ll quickly find that you’re left on your own.
-Free design software leaves you scratching your head and hoping someone will come along to a forum with a solution to bugs in the software.
+Free design software leaves you scratching your head and hoping someone will come along to a forum with a solution to bugs in the free software.
 Altium Designer doesn’t just have a dedicated team that ensures the software is always operating at its best, they give you the resources you need to use it successfully.